QUICK TRAIL FACTS

 - Sights: views, blueberry barrens, old stone hut, meadows

 The wheelchair-accessible trails are all on the north side of Beech Hill.
-If you start on this side and just want to walk up the hill, you’ll follow a wide dirt road through blueberry barrens for about 0.6 miles.
-The hiking is gradual and easy.
+If you start on this side and just want to go up the hill, you’ll follow a wide dirt road through blueberry barrens for about 0.6 miles.
+The route is gradual and easy.
 At the top, you can rest at the picturesque stone hut with a sod-and-grass roof and a deep, stone-tiled porch.
-Walk around the house for 360-degree views of mountains, the sea, and meadows teeming with flowers, birds and insects.
+Explore the house’s porch for 360-degree views of mountains, the sea, and meadows teeming with flowers, birds and insects.
 Coastal Mountains Land Trust manages the land for grassland bird habitat and grows organic blueberries on one side of the hill.